textileio/community/docs/powergate/faq.md

 Here are some questions that usually get asked by the community.

-### Which Powergate CLIs commands are a minimal test for using localnet?
+### What is a minimal test of localnet using the Powergate CLI?

 ```
 $ <generate or use a ~10MB “new” file>